How to Pack Silk for Travel•

 Be sure to unpack right away and hang it up in the shower to steam when you arrive.

-Whatever you fold, do so lengthwise rather than crosswise, because vertical wrinkles are less visible than crosswise ones and drop out quicker once the item is hung up.
+3) Whatever you fold, do so lengthwise rather than crosswise.
+This way, wrinkles are less visible and drop out quicker once the item is hung up.
 Also, fold it in thirds rather than in half (in the way t-shirts are folded in stores) - this will make any vertical lines less obvious.
 To pack a silk blouse, fold the sleeves crosswise across the front of the blouse.

 And here are some of my general travel tips: